 The Cost: $9.99 a month plus $5 shipping

-COUPON: Use coupon code CRATEJOY to save 10% off your first month!
+COUPON: Use code CRATE50 to save 50% off your first box!

 The Products: 2 books selected based on your subscription preference.